 At this point, you’re ready to start managing the web server.
 Keep in mind that the account has full privileges and access, which means you may accidentally change things that shouldn’t be altered.

 VPS hosting is the perfect option if you want complete control over the server at a price lower than dedicated hosting.
 It lets you configure the server settings and install your preferred operating system and web applications.

 With dedicated server resources, your website’s performance won’t be compromised because of other sites on the same machine.

 However, hosting a website on VPS requires more technical expertise compared to shared hosting.
 You’ll need an SSH client such as PuTTY or the command line to manage the server.
 We hope this article helps you decide whether you should use VPS hosting.
-If you have more questions about hosting a website on VPS, feel free to leave a comment below or contact our support team.
+If you have more questions about hosting a website on VPS, feel free to leave a comment below or contact our Customer Success team.

 How to Host a Website on VPS FAQs